 ETSI BRAN has asked 3GPP RAN1 for feedback on a proposal for restrictions on the use of no/short LBT

 The IEEE 802.11 WG is aware of a recent discussion in ETSI BRAN related to a proposal to further restrict the use of no LBT or a short (25µs) LBT for Short Control Signalling in the next revision of EN 301 893.
-The proposal is to ban the use of no LBT and to reduce the use of the LBT mechanism from about 5% of the time for a particular device to about 1% of the time.
+The proposal is to ban the use of no LBT and to reduce the use of the short LBT mechanism from about 5% of the time for a particular device to about 1% of the time.
 We understand that ETSI BRAN has sent a Liaison Statement to 3GPP RAN1 requesting feedback on the proposal.

 The use of short LBT for LAA-DRS was a topic of liaisons between IEEE 802 and 3GPP RAN1/RAN in 2016

 The use of no/short LBT was the topic of a number of liaison exchanges between IEEE 802 and 3GPP RAN/RAN1 in 2016.
-At the time, IEEE 802 expressed a concern that the use of short LBT for LAA-DRS signals (also using a lower ED threshold) was contrary to the fundamental principles of LBT based sharing, particularly if multiple DRS were sent by multiple eNBs operating independently on the same channel .
+At the time, IEEE 802 expressed a concern that the use of short LBT for LAA-DRS signals (also using a lower ED threshold) was contrary to the fundamental principles of LBT based sharing, particularly if multiple DRSs were sent by multiple eNBs operating independently on the same channel .

 The liaisons in 2016 ended with an understanding the use of short LBT for LAA-DRS would be revisited